seanohalpin/metaphor/README.markdown

     metaphor.process(headers, body) # => [ new_headers, new_body ]
                                     # => false (if halted by processor)

-    # Process messages from this class until the Ruby VM is killed
+    # Process messages from this class until the Ruby VM is killed or the
+    # input returns nil
     metaphor.process(StdinInput.new)